ttoohey/react-use-environment/readme.md

 );
 ```

-A React Suspense component must be used as `useEnvironment` will
+A React.Suspense component must be used as `useEnvironment` will
 throw a promise while loading the JSON file.

 # API